Sustaingineeringubc/Monitoring-System/README.md

 ## Build

 Building an electron project will generate an platfrom bsed native application build.
-This binary can then be used to install Horus app distribution
+This binary can then be used to install a Horus app distribution into Windows, MacOS and Linux.

-## Contributing
+1. Bulding the distribution

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+    ```

-## Versioning
+    npm run build

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+    ```

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Felipe Ballesteros** - *Team lead* - [PurpleBooth](https://github.com/febg)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.